cgarwood/mpc-control/README.md

 * Rename `server/server-config-example.js` to `server-config.js` and update the settings in the file to match your environment
 * Rename `config.example.js` to `config.js` and update the settings to match your environment
 * Start the server `node server/server.js`

+### Other Notes
+Copy an image named background.jpg into the static folder to customize the background